McEwenTito/my_restuarant/FactoryBoy.md

 ### Install the packages:
-First, you need to install the factory_boy and Faker packages.
+First, you need to install the factory_boy and faker packages.
 You can install them using pip:
 ```
 pip install factory-boy faker
 ```